ECE3400Team17/ECE3400_Team17/lab3.md

 ```
 ### Drawing one box on the screen
-To draw a box, we set the corresponding pixels in red, and display it.
+To draw a box, we set the corresponding pixels in red, and displayed it.
 ```
 	always @ (posedge CLOCK_25) begin
 		pixel_grid[0][0] <=  8'b111_000_00;  // red